LukeDJacobsen/WNBAballr/README.md

 # WNBAballr
 R package to pull WNBA data from basketball-reference.com.
-Package based on ballr package. (in progress).
+Package based on ballr package and is an extension to WNBA.